ufal/factgenie/README.md

 <img src="factgenie/static/img/github/llm_eval_detail.png" width="70%" style="margin-bottom: 10px" alt="Main screen" />

-### 5) Annotate the outputs with human crowdworkers
+### 5) Annotate the outputs with human crowd workers
-For collecting the annotations from human crowdworkers, you typically need to:
+For collecting the annotations from human crowd workers, you typically need to:
 - prepare **user-friendly web interface** for collecting the annotations  ,
 - **monitor the progress** of the crowdworkers.